 Watch or not: Watch.
-There’s just enough story to make Beyond the Darkness worth watching—but keep a barf bucket ready.
+There’s just enough story to make Joe D’Amato’s Beyond the Darkness worth watching—but keep a barf bucket ready.

-Plot: This rape revenge flick follows a writer who rents a country home to work on a book, only to become prey for hillbilly rapists and a mentally challenged grocery delivery boy.
+Plot: Meir Zarchi’s rape revenge flick follows a writer (Camille Keaton) who rents a country home to work on a book, only to become prey for hillbilly rapists and a mentally challenged grocery delivery boy.

 Watch or not: Up to you.
 The revenge is sweet (hence, the film’s original title: Day of the Woman)—but to see it, you’ll have to endure the brutal, heartbreaking, and prolonged sexual assault scenes.

-Plot: A serial killer who talks like Donald Duck brutally murders women in NYC while taunting the police on the phone.
+Plot: In Lucio Fulci’s notorious giallo, a serial killer who talks like Donald Duck brutally murders women in NYC while taunting the police on the phone.

-Nastiness: Evisceration by broken bottle, sliced eyeballs, sexual violence, graphic and prolonged stabbings.
+Nastiness: Broken-bottle evisceration, sliced eyeballs, sexual violence, graphic and prolonged stabbings.

-Watch or not: A quacking killer must be seen.
+Watch or not: Nothing says “must see” like a quacking killer.
 But it’s hard to laugh at one of the meanest Giallo movies ever—until the ridiculous ending.